Confirmation from the Jerusalem Apostles, 1-10

 Paul’s opponents no doubt accused him of antinomianism.
 Stott explains his response: ‘Their charge that justification by faith encouraged a continuance in sin was ludicrous.
 They grossly misunderstood the gospel of justification.
 Justification is not a legal fiction, in which a man’s status is changed, while his character is left untouched.
 Verse 17: We are ‘justified in Christ’.
 That is, our justification takes place when we are united to Christ by faith.
 And someone who is united to Christ is never the same person again.
 Instead, he is changed.
 It is not just his standing before God which has changed; it is he himself—radically, permanently changed.
 To talk of his going back to the old life, and even sinning as he pleases, is frankly impossible.
 He has become a new creation and begun a new life.’

-I – He is probably being polite, for it is Peter he has in mind, and not himself.
+If I rebuild – He is probably being polite, for it is Peter he has in mind, and not himself.